genebean/piweatherrock-docs/content/en/docs/Getting updates/migration-to-pypi/_index.md

     byline: "Puppet Forge May 2020"
 ---

+{{% alert title="Notice" %}}
+Starting with version 2.0.0 the way code gets onto your computer is totally different.
+The files in `/home/pi/PiWeatherRock` will no longer be used at all once you have finished migrating.
+{{% /alert %}}

 Migration is only slightly different than the new [Getting Started](/docs/getting-started/) guide.

 ## Install Puppet Bolt